chaitanyacsss/live_object_tracking/README.md

 # to run on webcam with Default settings
 python detection_using_HoG.py
 ```

+This simple technique also works with very limited accuracy.
+Works well with people at a distance and less accurate with close objects.

 3) YOLO v3: This is the state of the art algorithm in object detection.
 It has a 106 layer fully convolutional underlying architecture and incorporates upsampling, skip connections
 and residual blocks, which were not a part of YOLO V2.
 While this extra deep architecture runs slower than the previous version, the detection here is done at 3 different scales, which makes it much